Contents

 AKA embodied cognition.

 This is the idea that your body, helps to grow your mind through the physical experiences you have.
+States of the body, modify states of the mind.

 Anything that involves hand-eye coordination: playing an instrument, taking up yoga, dancing, archery, golf - all of these involve manipulating your body.
 Your body is the bit that's connected to the world, and the only way the brain can talk to that environment is via the body.
 So with every new experience, new neural connections are being made.
 Even something as simple as getting outdoors and going for a walk on uneven ground.
 That uneven surface means your body is adapting and learning.
 Your foot, ankle, legs, and vestibular system are making dozens of micro adjustments, so you don't fall over.
 Doing something different keeps your brain firing.